9dots/9dots.io-pages/OJ8iMiY.md

 3. Tell students that their goal for this lesson is to build a robot capable of driving in a straight line.

 ## Explain
+Show students the building plans for their robot and explain the importance of building this example robot to help them learn.

-Show students the building plans for the EV3 Educator Model.
-Explain that this robot is helpful for learning how to program the robot, and that students will be coming up with their own designs later in the unit.
+1. Show students the building plans for their robot.
+2. Explain that this robot is helpful for learning how to program the robot, and that students will be coming up with their own designs later in the unit.

 ## Explore

-### BUILD:
-Students should now begin building using the plans.
-When students are finished, they will run the simple straight line program and see their robot move.
-Students who finish early can explore further by attaching various sensors to their robot.
+1. Students will work on creating their robot according to their plans.
+	- Students should work in groups of four or less
+2. When they have finished, students will use the [straight line program](http://uploads.9dots.io/OJ8kmj2.rbt) to test their robot.
+	- For instructions on how to download programs to the robot check out this wiki

+## Extension
+For students that finish early, a brief explain about the importance of repeatability for robotics.

+1. Discuss why the Mindstorm robots can be inconsistent
+	- Battery life can change the angles of turns
+    - Gears can slip and cause a slight turn
+    - Bumps in the surface of the table can force the robot off course

+2. Explain things that you can do to account for those inconsistencies
+	- Add pieces to the back of the robot so that when the robot reverses into a barrier, the robot is perpidicular to that wall
+    - Use sensors to keep track of where the robot is on the map

 ## Discuss
 _What can servo motors be used for besides moving the robot?_